duckietown/duckietown-manual/src/60-learning-experiences/lx-setup-pid-control.md

 (lx-create-vbot-control-pid)=
 #### 1. Creating and starting virtual Duckiebot

-To test your code in the Duckiematrix you will need a virtual robot.
 You can create one with the command:

 ```
 dts duckiebot virtual create --type duckiebot --configuration DB21J [VBOT]